-Music is all around us, whether it be listening in the car on your way to work or accompanying some wind-down time at home, it’s an integral part of what makes us human and with the progression of technology comes new ways to listen.
-Gone are the days of picking a record and placing on the turntable, carefully placing the needle, and replacing the vinyl when it’s finished.
-We have an entire world of music at our fingertips via a device that sits in our pockets, not only does it make music more accessible for the average joe, but it gives a platform for every musician trying to pave their way in the industry.
-One of the biggest benefits we have is being able to listen to music on the move; you couldn’t take a vinyl player with you on your travels but know there are plenty of ways to get your fix so let’s take a look at the new ways in which you can listen to music while traveling.
+Music is all around us, whether it be listening in the car on your way to work or accompanying some wind-down time at home; it’s an integral part of what makes us human, and with the progression of technology comes new ways to listen.
+Gone are the days of picking a record and placing it on the turntable, carefully placing the needle, and replacing the vinyl when it’s finished.
+We have an entire world of music at our fingertips via a device that sits in our pockets; not only does it make music more accessible for the average joe, but it gives a platform for every musician trying to pave their way in the industry.
+One of the biggest benefits we have is being able to listen to music on the move; you couldn’t take a vinyl player with you on your travels but know there are plenty of ways to get your fix, so let’s take a look at the new ways in which you can listen to music while traveling.

 Something that could be classed as a little out of date but still something worth looking at is an mp3 device; these enable you to store owned music on a portable device, some even the size of a bottle cap.
 The benefit of these devices that still trumps the more modern streaming services is you can put anything on there that you might not find elsewhere.
-Anything that’s converted into an mp3 file can be stored and listened to wherever you are, this means with certain applications you can turn video files into something you can listen to without watching the video.
-Often is the case where I find a song on video sites such a youtube that I love but can’t find the same as an mp3 file.
+Anything that’s converted into an mp3 file can be stored and listened to wherever you are; this means with certain applications, you can turn video files into something you can listen to without watching the video.
+Often, I find a song on video sites such a youtube that I love but can’t find the same as an mp3 file.
 Ten years ago, this was something that had no fix, and you’d end up having to visit the site to listen, but with the development of technology, you can now use a youtube downloader to convert the file into an mp3 and listen wherever you please.
 There’s no better feeling than being able to listen to your favorite version of a song on the go, and it’s now easier than ever.
 The other benefit is being able to store as an mp4 file as well as an mp3, meaning you can watch your favorite music videos while your device is offline.
 A brilliant way of re-living your old music loves in a modern way.

 These hit the market with the original streaming service, Napster, in 2001 and began a movement that would revolutionize music for the masses.
 You pay a set fee each month and have access to the services extensive library wherever you are; these often include millions of songs, and more often than not, you’ll find what you’re looking for.
 Some bands/artists have exclusive deals with certain streaming sites, so doing a bit of research into what’s on offer before choosing your service is advised.